mvolkmann/blog/src/zig.md

 Errors cannot hold associated data.
 Use out parameters.
 Can transpile Zig to C.
 having a trailing comma after the last field in a struct changes how zig formats the code.
 It will keep each field on a separate line.
 If you remove the trailing comma from the last field, and all the fields will fit on a single line, then the formatter will do that.

-To create a new library, enter `zip init-lib`.

 Data types include u8 (single byte unsigned integer), … Strings are delimited with double quotes.